QubesOS/qubes-doc/security/yubi-key.md

 actually call that service.

 1. First configure the qrexec service.
 Create `/etc/qubes-rpc/custom.LockScreen` (in dom0) with a simple command to lock the screen.
-In case of xscreensaver (used in Xfce) it would be:
+In the case of xscreensaver (used in Xfce) it would be:

         DISPLAY=:0 xscreensaver-command -lock